Naval Defence Act 1889: Aftermath

 In practice, there was a limited economic success but failed as a deterrent.
 The financing of the warships over five years allowed production to continue uninterrupted with low cost overruns and limited delays.
 A coinciding demand for merchant vessels, built in the same private shipyards as some of the warships, led to minimal increases in the cost of labour and material.
 Lord George Hamilton's hopes of reducing future naval expenditures however, were dashed as the increased British production was soon matched by France and Russia.
 While Britain had completed 10 battleships and had another 3 either under construction or projected, the French and Russians had begun the construction of a combined 12 battleships, with another 3 projected.
 Another British expansion, known as the Spencer Programme, followed in 1894 aimed to match foreign naval growth at a cost of over £31 million.
 Instead of deterring the naval expansion of foreign powers, the act probably contributed to a naval arms race.
 Other powers including Germany and the United States bolstered their navies in the following years as Britain continued to increase its own naval expenditures.

+The whole act was repealed by section 41(5) of, and the third schedule to, the Finance Act 1894 (57 & 58 Vict. c.
+30), which came into force on 31 July 1894.